atulkamble/atulkamble/README.md

 **Alumni 🎓 [Pune University](http://www.unipune.ac.in/), [Shivaji University](http://www.unishivaji.ac.in/) | India.**
 <br />
 -->
-my goal is to design and implement scalable, secure, and efficient cloud solutions.
+My goal is to design and implement scalable, secure, and efficient cloud solutions.
 I thrive on solving complex problems and leveraging cloud technologies to drive innovation.
 Here's a glimpse into my expertise and responsibilities:
 ## 🚀 Expertise

 | Cloud Platforms          | Container Orchestration     | Infrastructure as Code      |Serverless Computing      |